micartey/nixos-server/README.md

 The DNS is configured in `/modules/dns/cloudflare.nix` and registered in `/hosts/default.nix`.

-## Build an ISO file
+## Build an Live-ISO file

 > [!WARNING]
-> You can build and deploy the ISO file, however, opon reboot, the system will not boot.
+> You can build and run the ISO file, however, all changes will be stored in RAM and are not persistent.
-> There is currently no installation process going on, but the system is fully usable as configured until then.
+> There is currently no installation process from the iso.

 To build an ISO file, run the following command: